-&lt;sup>37 Ott, Hermann E./ Sterk, Wolfgang/Watanabem Rie: The Bali roadmap: new horizons for global climate policy; in; Climate Policy 8 (2008), pp. 91-95.
+&lt;sup>46 Ott, Hermann E./ Sterk, Wolfgang/Watanabe, Rie: The Bali roadmap: new horizons for global climate policy; in: Climate Policy 8 (2008), pp.91-95.

+Having said this, however, the first and foremost duty to resolve this impasse lies with the developed world.
+For reasons of historical responsibility and economic capacity it can be expected that the more affluent countries assembled under the heading "Annex I" in the climate regime make the first step.
 This first step must take two forms: A clear commitment to adequate reduction targets in the range indicated by the IPCC and meaningful, convincing offers regarding financial and technological assistance to developing countries.
 The importance of resolving the technology and finance package therefore cannot be overestimated.
 In order to achieve progress, however, these issues must be taken out of the realm of technical expertise and handed over to political decision-makers.